-Description 2019 2018 City of Minneapolis Department of Community Planning and Economic Development (CPED), 'simple' interest of 1% per annum on the outstanding balance, deferred.
+Description 2020 2019 Greater Minnesota Housing Fund (GMHF), 0% annual interest with lump-sum payment due on December 8, 2035.
+The loan is discounted at 7.25% and is secured by the related building project. \$ 100,000 \$ 100,000 Minnesota Housing Finance Agency (MHFA), 0% annual interest with lump- sum payment due on December 8, 2035.
+The loan is discounted at 7.25% and is secured by the related building project.
+464,588 464,588 St. Louis County HRA, 0% annual interest with lump-sum payment due on February 23, 2030.
+The loan is discounted at 4.875% and is secured by the related building project.
+150,000 150,000 City of Minneapolis Department of Community Planning and Economic Development (CPED), 'simple' interest of 1% per annum on the outstanding balance, deferred.
 The loan is discounted at 5.26% and matures on January 18, 2037, at which time a lump-sum payment is due.
 The loan is secured by the related building projects.
-The outstanding balance and accrued interest will be immediately due and payable upon the occurrence of any one of the following: 1) the sale, assignment, conveyance, transfer, lease, lien, encumbrance, or refinancing of the project by the borrower without the Lender's prior written consent; 2) any use of the project or a portion that violates any federal, state or local law, statute or ordinance, which includes discrimination, pornography, gambling, or drug related activities; provided however that the Borrower shall not be in default as a result of illegal activities at the Project by tenants of the Project if Borrower is pursuing all reasonable actions to prohibit such illegal activities; or 3) default by the borrower in the performance of any other covenant, term or condition of this Note, the Loan Agreement or any other agreement or mortgage relating to encumbering the 050 470 070.040 Project.
-256,478 278,842 The Organization purchased a property for \$1 from the House of Phoenix, LLC.
+The outstanding balance and accrued interest will be immediately due and payable upon the occurrence of any one of the following: 1) the sale, assignment, conveyance, transfer, lease, lien, encumbrance, or refinancing of the project by the borrower without the Lender's prior written consent; 2) any use of the project or a portion that violates any federal, state or local law, statute or ordinance, which includes discrimination, pornography, gambling, or drug related activities; provided however that the Borrower shall not be in default as a result of illegal activities at the Project by tenants of the Project if Borrower is pursuing all reasonable actions to prohibit such illegal activities; or 3) default by the borrower in the performance of any other covenant, term or condition of this Note, the Loan Agreement or any other agreement or mortgage relating to encumbering the Project.
+256,478 256,478 The Organization purchased a property for \$1 from the House of Phoenix, LLC.
 All mortgages and restrictions were assumed by the Organization as part of the transaction.
 Several funding sources have continuing compliance requirements.
 Below are the various funding sources: Greater Minnesota Housing Fund (GMHF), 0% annual interest with lump- sum payment due on June 26, 2037.
 The loan is discounted at 3.25%.
-165,000 165,000 Minnesota Housing Finance Agency (MHFA), 0% annual interest with lump- sum payment due on June 26, 2037.
-The loan is discounted at 3.25%.
-90,289 90,289 City of Duluth, 0% annual interest with lump-sum payment due on April 1, 2023.
-The loan is discounted at 3.25%.
-10,000 10,000 City of Duluth, 0% annual interest with lump-sum payment due on July 24, 2036.
-The loan is discounted at 3.25%.
-15,000 15,000 The Organization purchased Duluth Veterans Housing.
-Loans and grants included in this agreement were transferred to the Organization and included resources from Greater Minnesota Housing Fund, Duluth Economic Development Authority, and Minnesota Housing Finance Agency.
-Several funding sources have continuing compliance requirements.
-Below are the various funding sources: City of Duluth, 0% annual interest with lump-sum payment due on March 7, 2020.
-The loan is discounted at 3.25%.
-391,600 391,600 Duluth Economic Development Authority, 0% annual interest with lump-sum payment due on March 8, 2031.
-The loan is discounted at 3.25%.
-300,000 300,000
+(12) 165,000 165,000

-NOTE 2 LONG-TERM DEBT (CONTINUED)
+NOTE 3 LONG-TERM DEBT (CONTINUED)